 Penalties for Statutory Rape

 Statutory rape is a class 1 misdemeanor in Colorado if the child is between 15 and 16 years old.
 C.R.S.A. § 18-3-402(e) The crime becomes a class 4 felony if the child is 14 years old or younger at the time of the sexual relationship and the defendant is at least four years older than the victim.
 C.R.S.A. § 18-3-402(d)

 Statutory rape is also considered an extraordinary risk crime.
 It comes with an increased sentence of six months.
 C.R.S.A. § 18-1.3-501.

 Depending on the charges, you could receive six – 24 months in jail or two – six-and-a-half years in prison.
 Additionally, people convicted of statutory rape must register as sex offenders until the court decides they no longer have to register.

 Talk to a Colorado Sex Crimes Defense Attorney

 Sex crimes convictions can haunt you for life.
 If you face sex crimes charges, talk to a member of our Criminal Defense Team immediately.
-Call 303-688-0944 to set up a free case assessment or click here to schedule the meeting online.
+Call 303-688-0944 to set up a case assessment or click here to schedule the meeting online.
 Do not wait if you’re charged with sex crimes.
 Your livelihood, reputation, and future depend on a strong defense.